 UV air scrubbers, such as the Aerus Air Scrubber, work on a different principle.
 Rather than filtering out debris from the air, UV air scrubbers simply neutralize microscopic bio-contaminants like mold, viruses, bacteria, pollen, and more.
 UV light is a particularly harsh wavelength of light that can kill or permanently damage cellular-sized organisms.
 In fact, UV light is the same type of light that can cause sunburns on our skin.
 A UV air scrubber is essentially a small lamp that emits this light inside your HVAC system’s main ductwork.
 The air that passes by the light is pelted with the radiation, and any bio-contaminants are either killed or otherwise neutralized.
 This prevents them from reproducing, causing them to die off extremely quickly, thus rendering them completely harmless to you.
 Click here for more information on our Aerus Air Scrubber with ActivePure® technology.

 Are UV air scrubbers safe?
 Absolutely.
 Unlike natural sunlight that causes sunburns, UV air scrubbers are significantly weaker.
 This lower power makes the light they emit completely harmless for human beings.
 Likewise, the type of UV light they emit is also carefully controlled.
 Not all UV light causes sunburns or other harmful effects, and UV air scrubbers don’t emit these types of UV light.
 Instead, they focus purely on the types that are safe to use, but are still effective at neutralizing indoor viruses.
 However, these lights are also not completely effective at removing all types of viruses, so we recommend talking to a professional about your air quality goals before making your decision.

-Learn more about indoor air quality solutions and how you can keep your home safer and cleaner by calling Blazer Heating and Air at (804) 277-2458 today!
+Learn more about indoor air quality solutions and how you can keep your home safer and cleaner by calling Blazer Heating, Air, and Plumbing at (804) 277-2458 today!